An Introduction

 https://ics.sas.ac.uk/events/historical-ecology-southern-burgundy

-I was in Dubai in October of 2021 where I received my membership of the International Academy of Astronautics.
-Quite an honor.
+I was in Dubai in October of 2021 where I received my associate membership of the International Academy of Astronautics.
+It is quite an honor.

 Here is a recent interview I did on Aug.
 6, 2021 on WCHL radio about space and my committee of the International Astronautical Federation receiving $1 million from Jeff Bezos of Amazon for our educational activities: https://chapelboro.com/?s=Madry